eclipse-embed-cdt/web-jekyll/pages/templates/index.md

 C++ projects.
 The content is usually the same, but more elaborate versions are planned to better exemplify the use of C++.

-## CMSIS
+## Arm CMSIS

-After defining a minimum common hardware implementation in the Cortex-M core, to be implemented by all vendors, Arm also defined CMSIS (pronounced sim-sys) as a common software interface, to be used with all Cortex-M implementations.
+After defining a minimum common hardware implementation in the Cortex-M core, to be implemented by all vendors, Arm also defined CMSIS (pronounced _sim-sys_) as a common software interface, to be used with all Cortex-M implementations.
 CMSIS stands for
 [Cortex Microcontroller Software Interface Standard](http://www.arm.com/products/processors/cortex-m/cortex-microcontroller-software-interface-standard.php) and consists of several components (CORE, DSP, RTOS, SVD).

-The Eclipse Embedded CDT plug-ins uses the CMSIS-CORE code in all templates, as jointly provided by Arm and each vendor.
+The Eclipse Embedded CDT plug-ins use the CMSIS-CORE code in the Cortex-M templates, as jointly provided by Arm and each vendor.

 ## Blinky vs Empty